 - 6. Disk Build now inspects the target disk and evaluates its condition.
 It will find the disk to be in one of three states.
 Your actions are outlined as Case 1, Case 2, and Case 3 below.
 Follow the set of instructions for the case that begins with the message you see next.
-For details about the prompts shown for initializing the disk, see the descriptions of the Initialize Disk Surface (IDS) command and the Initialize New Volume (INV) command in the DNOS System Command Interpreter (SCI) Reference Manual. - a.
+For details about the prompts shown for initializing the disk, see the descriptions of the Initialize Disk Surface (IDS) command and the Initialize New Volume (INV) command in the DNOS System Command Interpreter (SCI) Reference Manual.
+If you see the message DISK REQUIRES SURFACE ANALYSIS, go to Case 1.
+If you see the message DISK REQUIRES INITIALIZATION, go to Case 2.
+If you see the message starting VOLUME NAME, go to case 3. - a.
 CASE 1.
 If Disk Build does not find a bad track map on the target disk, the disk must have its surface analyzed for defects.
 The following message appears:

-DISK REQUIRES SURFACE ANALYSIS
+DISK REGUIRES SURFACE ANALYSIS

-\ If you answered N to the prompt to change defaults, the following message now appears as Disk Build begins the work of analyzing and formatting the disk.
+\ If you answered N to the prompt to change defaults, the following message now appears as Disk Build begins the work of analyzing and formatting the disk: